jessebmiller/treacherous-winds/src/playbooks/ranger.md

 # Ranger

-Play a ranger if you want internal struggle with independance, predation and a struggle with the Wild Hunt
+Play a ranger if you want internal struggle with independance, predation and defending against a wild beast

 ## Warrior of the land